 Working hours

-Working hours are typically 9am to 5pm, Monday to Friday, but longer hours and overtime may be required to meet project deadlines.
+Working hours are usually 37 to 40 per week, spread across a typical Monday to Friday 9am to 5pm pattern, but longer hours and overtime may be necessary to meet project deadlines.

 What to expect

-• CAD technicians are mainly office-based and can spend long hours at a computer or drawing desk requiring periods of concentration.
+• You'll mainly be office-based and will spend long hours at a computer or drawing desk, which requires periods of concentration.

-• Not all the work is individual and you could be working with a team of other technicians or architects, contractors or design engineers.
+• You may work individually while you complete design work but will also often work as part of a team of other technicians or architects, contractors or design engineers.

 • You'll typically have to meet with clients and designers to understand their requirements for a design.
-You could also be providing technical advice to designers, manufacturers on shop floors and engineers on construction sites.
+You may also provide technical advice to designers, manufacturers on shop floors and engineers on construction sites.

 • Depending on the industry and the role, you may be required to visit building sites or manufacturing facilities.
 You could be based in a construction site office for the duration of a project.